neuronsimulator/nrn/docs/install/python_wheels.md

 To test the generated wheels, you can do:

 ```
-# first arg as python exe and second arg as a corresponding wheel
+# first arg is a python exe and second arg is the corresponding wheel
 bash packaging/python/test_wheels.sh python3.8 wheelhouse/NEURON-7.8.0.236-cp38-cp38-macosx_10_9_x86_64.whl
 ```